-On February 1, 2023, the City noticed in the newspaper the substantial amendment of the City's annual action plan for comment until March 6, 2023.
-The legal ad also notified the public that a public hearing would take place on February 22, 2023 at the Economic and Community Development Commission.
-A twenty-two day notice was given for the public hearings.
+On January 20, 2021, the City also noticed in the newspaper the availability of the City's annual Action Plan and the public hearing taking place on February 4, 2021 at the Finance and Personnel Committee.
+A fifteen day notice was given for the public hearings.
 It also informed the public that they could comment on the plan.
+The public was given more than 30 days to comment on the Action Plan.